IsaacBreuer/HaYidstream/README.md

   the last select is just used in the card to specify how you want the cover art to appear on the mini player card

+# note changes to of options used in input_select.cover_art_option from previus versions